 According to Morningstar’s report: Rolling 18-month regression for Global Equity Managers, December 2015, over the past 20 years, broad market factors—such as value, growth, quality, and momentum—have driven about 65% of a global equity manager’s relative returns.

-And while the above demonstrates that a purely quantitative, factor-based investing is an excellent strategy, it also leaves money on the table – the money from individual security selection.
+And while the above demonstrates that purely quantitative, factor-based investing is an excellent strategy.
+It also leaves money on the table — the money from individual security selection.